Best Chicken Enchiladas Ever!

 Preheat oven to 350 degrees.
 Lightly grease a large baking dish.
 (I used a 9 x 13 glass pan.)

 Heat 2 Tbsp. oil in saucepan over medium heat.
 Add in the first six ingredients to the oil and stir for 1 minute.
-Then add water and bouillon.
+Then add chicken broth.
 Bring mixture to a boil, stirring constantly.
 Reduce heat and simmer 10-15 minutes until thick.

 In small skillet on the side, heat 2 Tbsp. oil over medium heat.
 Add diced onion and green chiles.
 Saute until onions are cooked and translucent.
 Turn off heat and add chicken to mixture.
 (Or if you are beginning with raw chicken, feel free to cook alongside the onions and chiles.
 Then dice or shred the meat afterwards.)